 Dr. David O. Prevatt, PE (Massachusetts)

-Assistant Professor, Department of Civil and Coastal Engineering, University of Florida
+Associate Professor, Department of Civil and Coastal Engineering, University of Florida

 focuses his research on the mitigation of extreme wind damage to low-rise construction and particularly the performance of existing residential structures.
 Prevatt is the principal investigator of a RAPID research project funded by the National Science Foundation